Hyderabad Brothers: Performance

 Hyderabad Brothers over the years have performed in various reputed musical forums in India including All India Radio and Doordarshan.
 They have also participated in AIR Sangeetha Sammelan, Spirit of Unity Concerts (TV), Central Production Centre (CPC), Television and Doordarshan National Network Programs.
 The Hyderabad Brothers have at least 50 musical CDs and cassettes to their credit.
 Besides numerous performances in India, they have also performed in countries like USA, Canada, Australia, and Qatar.
 His disciples Dr. Sri Nallan Chakravartula Pardhasaradhi, SMT Dr. Mangalampalli Swarna, SMT SangeethaKala and RajyaLakshmi (Junior Hyderabad Sisters) are a famous performing artists.

 Musical style

-Sri Seshachari’s is known for his more robust, deep and resonant singing, and Raghavachary’s rendition is known to be mellow and soft in comparison.
-Hyderabad Brothers themselves have an appeal for connoisseurs for their wonderfully synchronised singing and individual styles which complement each other perfectly.
-Their grip over the Shruti, laya (tempo) and sahitya Bhava is known to be remarkable and their repertoire wide and varied.
-Their concerts are often considered imaginative and full of vigor.
-Their musical skills and style are often compared to that of the legendary Alathur Brothers by their fans.
+Sri Seshachari’s is known for his more robust, deep and resonant singing, and Raghavachary’s rendition is known to be mellow and soft in comparison.Their musical skills and style are often compared to that of the legendary Alathur Brothers by their fans.
 Ramesh Hariharan is among the many prominent musicians who have received formal training from Hyderabad Brothers.
-Hyderabad Brothers have a distinct style of musical rendition and voice timbre which mutually blends well with each other leaving a soothing impact on the listeners.
+Hyderabad Brothers have a distinct style of musical rendition and voice timbre which mutually blends with each other.